NXPHoverGames/GitBook-AIM/README.md

 | Processor       | Any modern quad-core processor or better |
 | RAM             | 8GB of RAM or better                     |
 | Hard Disk Space | \~20GB of space (SSD recommended)        |

+{% hint style="warning" %} It is advised to setup Ubuntu Linux via dual boot or as standalone OS in your system.
+Don't use virtual VMs for this competition {% endhint %}